 Several phenomena are responsible for the reexamination of our current subject matter – binocular disparity.
 One of the primary motivations or reasons is the “Venetian blind effect (in short, VBE) – a situation where vertical gratings’ dichoptic intensity differences with the non-disparate edges can produce slight change, perceived change to be more accurate, in three-dimensional surface slant.
-Seemingly, spatial disparity may not be necessary in this case.
+Seemingly, the spatial disparity may not be necessary in this case.

 Image Intensities and Spatial Positions

 When it comes to monocular image structure, you have to keep in mind that it can involve spatial variations of intensity.
-Despite of an observer’s representation of any physical dimensions, the intensity and space are not visually dependent.
+Despite an observer’s representation of any physical dimensions, the intensity and space are not visually dependent.

 Perceived Surface Slant is Imprecise